UBC-MOAD/Reshapr/docs/installation.rst

 You should see the top level command help information and the list of available :ref:`ReshaprSubcommands`.

-You can show the version of :py:obj:`Reshapr` that you have installed with:
+You can show the version of :py:obj:`Reshapr` that you have installed and other important information with:

 .. code-block:: bash

-    (reshapr-dev)$ reshapr --version
+    (reshapr-dev)$ reshapr info

 To deactivate the environment use: